ShreyashGedam/InsuredMine/README.md

 3 - For the file upload,  api: url = "http://localhost:8080/fileupload",
     Go to Body, then form-data.
 Make sure the key is "myfile", select the type as file and upload.
 Make sure you are uploading the .csv file.
+    You will see all the data from csv in mongoDB compass.
+If its not shown.
+Close the compass and open again.
+Data will be present.
+    Use the csv file shared in the mail.
+Code is written acccordingly for file upload part.

 4 - CRUD for Agent
     GET - "http://localhost:8080/agent/getAgents"